kevinhughes27/shopify-sinatra-app/README.md

 end
 ```

 **webhook_session** - This method is for an endpoint that recieves a webhook from Shopify.
 Webhooks are a great way to keep your app in sync with a shop's data without polling.
 You can read more about webhooks [here](http://docs.shopify.com/api/tutorials/using-webhooks).
-This method also takes a block of code and makes the `webhook_data` available as a hash (note only works for json webhooks, don't use xml).
+This method also takes a block of code and yields the `webhook_data` as a hash (note only works for json webhooks, don't use xml).
 Here is an example that listens to an order creation webhook:

 ```ruby
 post '/order.json' do